 Dogs at Baird's Kennel

-“We have footage that shows how Class “B” dealers pay people called “bunchers” who go out and steal family pets or fraudulently acquire dogs and cats from “free to good home” ads.
+“We have tage that shows how Class “B” dealers pay people called “bunchers” who go out and steal family pets or fraudulently acquire dogs and cats from “free to good home” ads.
 “B” dealers keep these family pets in absolutely horrendous conditions where they are abused, neglected, and often left to die.”

 Last Chance for Animals' SIU handed the material gathered during the undercover investigation to the U.S. Attorney's Office, who brought in the U.S. Department of Agriculture, the Environmental Protection Agency, the U.S. Postal Service, Arkansas State Police, and the local Sheriffs Department.
 August 2003 brought an early morning raid to Baird’s facility.
 Citing numerous violations of the Animal Welfare Act, animals were rescued from Martin Creek Kennels with the help of Northeastern Arkansas for Animals (NAFA).

 LCA’s investigation of C.C.
 Baird’s Martin Creek Kennels prompted the largest animal cruelty case in U.S. history.
 The U.S. Attorney’s office, along with state, federal and local officials, brought a case against Baird resulting in a guilty plea to felony charges of conspiracy to launder money in an operation involving the sale of dogs and cats to research laboratories.